CovenantSQL/blockchain-papers/README.md

   - Proofs of Work From Worst-Case Assumptions	[Consensus]
 - EuroCrypto
   - Thunderella: Blockchains with Optimistic Instant Confirmation	[Consensus]
   - But Why Does it Work?
-A Rational Protocol Design Treatment of Bitcoin	[Consensus}
+A Rational Protocol Design Treatment of Bitcoin	[Consensus]
   - Sustained Space Complexity	[POW]
   - Ouroboros Praos: An adaptively-secure, semi-synchronous proof-of-stake blockchain	[Consensus]